top of page

 “Truth-telling is the first step to healing.”

-Engage with the TRC’s 94 Calls to Action
+Engaging with the TRC’s 94 Calls to Action

 The Truth and Reconciliation Commission’s 94 Calls to Action are not suggestions — they are a sacred roadmap for systemic change.
-Key areas of focus include:

 • #92: Business and Reconciliation